 - A scooter’s smaller wheelbase makes for better maneuverability and turning.

 - Both motorcycles and motor scooters require proper training and education, protective gear and knowledge of the rules of the road.
-In 2013, the National Highway Traffic Safety Administration reported 88,000 motorcycle or scooter accident injuries.
-Safety should always be a top priority.
+The National Highway Traffic Safety Administration reported 4,985 motorcycle or scooter accident injuries in 2018.
+Motorcycle safety should always be a top priority.

 - The main types of motorcycles are: Standard, Cruiser, Tourer, Sport Bike, Sport Tourer and Dual Sport.